-The categories of consolidated operating revenue in 2022 included project revenue, service revenue, ticket revenue and other operations, and the total amount was NT\$803.766 million.
-Affected by COVID-19, the progress of projects and orders is relatively delayed, resulting in slow revenue progress.
+The categories of consolidated operating revenue in 2023 included project revenue, service revenue, ticket revenue and other operations, and the total amount was NT\$862.703 million.
+Mainly due to the progress of projects and orders is relatively delayed, resulting in slow revenue progress.